-- Online Petition to Enroll in Another Institution (PEAI) Form
+- Submit an online Petition to Enroll in Another Institution (PEAI) form.

 Moving to another country to study, intern, work, and/or volunteer can be a challenging and stressful process.
 There are resources to assist you and your parents with the program: Academic Advisor & Dean, Student Enrollment Services, Study Abroad alumni, ISSS, and Student Housing and Residential Education.

 Other resources include websites and organizations that provide information on student airfare, transportation, museum and accommodation discounts; reviews on nightlife, cuisine, and festivals; insider tips on jet lag, cultural adjustment, and cultural sensitivity.
 Feel free to ask us for specific referrals.

 All admitted students are required to attend the Pre-Departure Meeting.

 - April for Summer, Fall, & Academic Year Students